Croatian coastline is one of the most astonishing pieces of landscape in the world. It is the place where the mountains meet the sea.

 The Kornati Islands is a group of more than a hundred uninhabited islands scattered around the great areas.
 This archipelago is located in central Dalmatia, west of Šibenik and south of Zadar.

-Šibenik archipelago is popular for its small picturesque islands – Vrgada, Zlarin, Žirje, Krapanj, Prvić, Kaprije, and a bigger island of Murter.
+Šibenik archipelago is popular for its small picturesque islands – Vrgada, Zlarin, Žirje, Krapanj, Prvić, Kaprije, and the bigger island of Murter.

 To get to the island of Murter, you need to cross over a small moving bridge in Tisno.
 This bridge opens at half an hour twice a day, at 9 am and 5 pm.

-Murter is full of fig trees, and fruits that are on the public surface can freely pick and consume, also it is full of amazing beaches and coves, and we suggest you visit the beaches in the cove at Slanica and Čikgrađa.
+Murter is full of fig trees, and fruits that are on the public surface and can be freely picked and consumed, also it is full of amazing beaches and coves, and we suggest you visit the beaches in the cove at Slanica and Čikgrađa.
 If you have a dog, we suggest the beach at the camp in Jezera, where pets are allowed.